Chart Color Schemes

 AreaSearch assessment of residential development activity positions Mount Louisa among the top 25% of areas assessed nationwide

-Mount Louisa averaged approximately 58 new dwelling approvals annually over the past five financial years, from FY21 to FY25, totalling 290 homes.
-In FY26, up to April, 48 dwellings have been approved.
-This averages out to around three people moving to the area per new home constructed each year during this period, indicating steady demand which could support property values.
+Mount Louisa averaged approximately 58 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 290 homes were approved during this period, with an additional 54 approved in FY26 as of the present time.
+The area has seen an average of three people moving to it per new home constructed each year over these five financial years, indicating robust demand that should support property values.

-The average expected construction cost of these new homes is $251,000, lower than regional levels, suggesting more affordable housing options for buyers.
-Commercial approvals in FY26 amount to $22.0 million, signifying balanced commercial development activity.
-Compared to the rest of Queensland, Mount Louisa has seen slightly higher development activity, with 34.0% more dwelling approvals per person over the past five years.
+New homes are being built at an average expected construction cost value of $251,000, which is below regional levels, suggesting more affordable housing options for buyers.
+In FY26 alone, there have been $22.0 million in commercial approvals, indicating balanced commercial development activity.
+Compared to the rest of Queensland, Mount Louisa has seen slightly higher development activity with 34.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.

-This balance between buyer choice and support for current property values is evident.
-The majority of new building activity consists of detached houses (91.0%), with attached dwellings making up the remaining 9.0%, maintaining the area's traditional low-density character focused on family homes.
-The location has approximately 220 people per dwelling approval, indicating room for population growth.
-Future projections estimate Mount Louisa will add around 2,787 residents by 2041.
-However, at current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting property price increases.
+The majority of new building activity consists of detached houses at 91.0%, with attached dwellings making up the remaining 9.0%, maintaining the area's traditional low-density character focused on family homes.
+The location currently has approximately 220 people per dwelling approval, indicating potential for further growth.
+According to the latest AreaSearch quarterly estimate, Mount Louisa is projected to add 2,787 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting property price increases.

 Frequently Asked Questions - Development